+- strategic thinking;

+- integrity;

-- strategic thinking; - integrity; - building and facilitating a corporate culture of ethical and responsible behavior; - compliance with regulatory requirements and Company policies, as well as maintaining good standing with regulators;
+- building and facilitating a corporate culture of ethical and responsible behavior;

+- compliance with regulatory requirements and Company policies, as well as maintaining good standing with regulators;

 - managing employee performance and morale;

 - financial responsibility;

 - achievement focus;

 - leadership;

 - risk management;

 - forward planning, business judgment and organization; and

 - profitability of business unit, if applicable.

 Base Salary.
 The base salary of our Chief Executive Officer and Mr. R.S.
 Lowenthal is set by the Compensation Committee.
 Salaries paid to senior executive officers are reviewed annually by the Compensation Committee considering recommendations made by the Chief Executive Officer, based on his assessment of the nature of the position, and the skills, experience and performance of each senior executive officer, as well as salaries paid by comparable companies in our industry.
 The Compensation Committee then makes recommendations to the Board of Directors with respect to base salaries.
-Except for Mr. Albano, base salaries paid to the Named Executives in 2020 were not increased from 2019 levels.
+Base salaries paid to the Named Executives in 2021 were not increased from 2020 levels.

 Annual Cash Bonus.
 Bonuses paid to our senior executive officers are reviewed annually by the Compensation Committee after considering recommendations made by the Chief Executive Officer based on his assessment of the performance of the Company, the individual contribution of each senior executive officer to such performance and their competencies.
 Mr. R.S.
-Lowenthal is paid pursuant to a performance and incentive-based compensation framework established by the Compensation Committee.
+Lowenthal is normally paid pursuant to a performance and incentive-based compensation framework established by the Compensation Committee.

 The Compensation Committee then makes recommendations to the Board of Directors with respect to annual cash bonuses.
-Senior executive officers, including the Chief Executive Officer, may be offered the right to elect to defer a portion of their annual bonus and performance-based compensation under our Executive Deferred Compensation Plan, a non-qualified unfunded plan.
-No officer made such a deferral in 2020.
-See "Executive Deferred Compensation Plans" below.
+Senior executive officers, including the Chief Executive Officer, may be offered the right to elect to defer a portion of their annual bonus and performance-based compensation under our Executive Deferred Compensation Plan ("EDCP") or the Investment Banking and Capital Markets Deferred Compensation Plan ("CMDP"), each a non-qualified unfunded plan.
+In addition, under the CMDP, an officer may be made the subject of a mandatory deferral of cash compensation.
+No officer made a deferral into the EDCP in 2021.
+Mr. R.S.
+Lowenthal was the subject of a mandatory deferral of \$1,500,000 into the CMDP for the 2021 performance year.
+See "Deferred Compensation Plans" below.